Iceland–European Union relations: Negotiation progress

 The screening is a series of meetings between the commission and the applicant country examining the level of fulfilment of the EU acquis.
-It allows candidate countries to familiarise themselves with the acquis and it allows the Commission and the member States to evaluate the degree of preparedness of candidate countries prior to negotiations.
+It allows candidate countries to familiarise themselves with the acquis and it allows the commission and the member States to evaluate the degree of preparedness of candidate countries prior to negotiations.

 Political parties' stances

 Public opinion

 A poll released in January 2014 found that 67.5% of Icelanders support holding a referendum on the continuation of accession negotiations.
 On 22 February, the governing parties agreed to formally withdraw the membership application, without first holding a referendum on the matter, and submitted a bill to parliament seeking their approval to do so.
 The decision led to thousands of protesters taking to the streets outside of the Parliament buildings in Reykjavík.
 By 28 February 82% were in favour of holding the referendum.
 More than 40,000 people (16.5% of Iceland's voters) have signed a petition demanding that the promised referendum be held.
-On 25 February, Ragnheiður Ríkharðsdóttir, Chairman of the parliamentary group of the Independence Party, announced her intention not to vote in favour of the proposal.
+On 25 February, Ragnheiður Ríkharðsdóttir, chairman of the parliamentary group of the Independence Party, announced her intention not to vote in favour of the proposal.
 In early March, the EU ambassador to Iceland said that the country could keep its application suspended rather than having to decide between resuming negotiations or formally withdrawing the application, "but of course not for an unlimited period of time".
 The bill was not approved before parliament's summer recess.
+The latest poll in June 2025 showed an approvel rate to join the EU of 54%.

 Various polls have been taken on the public opinion of starting accession negotiations, joining the EU or adopting the euro.